By: Mark Diaz

 Consequences of Violating Probation

-In Texas, probation is often referred to as “community supervision.”
+In Texas, probation is often referred to as “community supervision” but the consequences of violating probation can be severe.
 Under state law (Code of Criminal Procedure Art.
 42A.001), community supervision is defined as an alternative to incarceration during which an offender can live in the community, in lieu of going to jail, and make restitution (if any) for misconduct.
 Defendants placed on probation must abide by the terms of their probation as set by the court.
-Failure to do so may result in stiff consequences.
+Failure to do so may result in stiff consequences, including going to jail.
 In this article, our Galveston criminal defense lawyer provides an overview of the potential consequences of violating probation in Texas.

 Know the Two Types of Probation Violations

 As a starting point, it is important to emphasize that there are different types of probation violations.
-In Texas, probation violations fit into two broad categories: Technical violations and new law violations.
+In Texas, violating probation falls into two broad categories: Technical violations and new law violations.

 A technical violation means that a person is alleged to have breached one of the specific terms of their individual community supervision.
 For example, when on probation, defendants are often required to pay costs and/or fines.
 Failure to make these payment arrangements could trigger a technical probation violation.